 Supermarket workers will be paid 10 percent extra for working through the lockdown, while vulnerable workers can stay home on paid special leave.

 These are to most shining examples and a great start.
 But why are these increases temporary?
-Should essential work not be valued all the time and not just in the heat of a crises?
+Should essential work not be valued all the time and not just in the heat of a crisis?
 In any case, there are many more countries that should follow suit.
 Let’s get online and search for campaigns, initiatives and political programs to support those our society depends on, be it with voluntary help, donations, a signature or the next vote.
 In any case, they deserve more than just a smile, wave and a thank you like the German Minister of Health, Jens Spahn, suggested (more on labournet.de).

 Let’s show some solidarity to people and societies

-Some countries roll back environmental policies as if they were a luxury good we can not afford right now.
+Some countries roll back environmental policies as if they were luxury goods we can not afford right now.
 We actually need strong environmental protection and incentives for different forms of production, as well as alternative patterns for consumption and sharing the wealth, now more than ever.
 At the moment, there is a lot of the tax payer’s money being pumped into the economy.
 So, let’s take the economy back as a tool to serve the people and protect nature.
 Let’s stop the economisation of each and every aspect of society and our lives.

-In the last months have clearly shown that the sole focus on economic factors in the health sector and major parts of the national risk management lead to the fact that most countries were simply not prepared properly.
+The last months have clearly shown that the sole focus on economic factors in the health sector and major parts of the national risk management leads to the fact that most countries were simply not prepared properly.
 They did know about the risk of a pandemic as shown by press reports (USA or the UK as examples), it was just not valued as important as outsourcing, privatising and cutting down costs to the extent that all flexibility was lost and quick management of the situation severely impaired.
-No emergency plans, not enough hospital beds for intensive care, no masks or other protective gear in stock …
+No emergency plans, not enough hospital beds for intensive care, and no masks or other protective gear in stock …